 While I’m not going to try to tackle these beyond-my-pay-grade questions, I do think that many Christians miss a huge opportunity when it comes to Easter.
-This becomes especially clear when we watch how the early Christians used pagan traditions as a pulpit to preach the gospel.
+This becomes especially clear when we watch how the early Christians used pagan traditions as a pulpit to preach the gospel, even if it means using jelly beans.
 The Apostle Paul himself dealt with the year-round paganism of Athens by steering the negative of their rituals toward the positive of the resurrection.
 His reaction to their godless traditions provides some powerful lessons for us.

 First of all, he had a broken heart over the fact that the people of Athens were missing the point.
 In Acts 17:16 Luke writes, “While Paul was waiting for them in Athens, he was greatly distressed to see that the city was full of idols.”
 The great apostle wandered the streets of Athens leaving a trail of tears everywhere he went.
 These Greeks were worshipping created things rather than the Creator and it tore him up.
 He so longed for them to know the true God!